ToucanDB/ToucanDB/readme.md

 ## 📄 License

 ToucanDB is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [license](license.md) for further details.

 ## 🎯 Roadmap